A Writing Practice for the Curious Soul

 After writing, we are invited to share if we feel called.
 Witnessing each other's words with care, and hearing our own voice read aloud, is part of the work.
 You are in a held space.
 What you bring here is safe here.
 All parts of you are welcome.

-A full gathering, once a month.
+A full gathering, once a week.
 We sit together, breathe together, write together.
 There is something about sharing the same room that the body recognizes.

 Weekly sessions, held via video.
 Consistent practice, consistent community.
 Wherever you are, you belong here.
 All you need is a notebook and a few quiet minutes.